LDAP Connector

 The URL used to connect to the LDAP service.

-- Security method Optional default is
+Security method

-is unencrypted which is not recommended unless you use an alternative method of securing your connection, such as a VPN. - Connect timeout Required default is
+The desired security method used to connect to LDAP.
+The default value of None is unencrypted which is not recommended unless you use an alternative method of securing your connection, such as a VPN.

 The connect timeout in milliseconds used when making the request to LDAP.